Consider how annoying it is to miss a train.

 2 Franco Baresi, AC Milan v Barcelona (1994)

 Milan actually lined up for that final without their two most talismanic defensive stalwarts.
-Booked in that same semi against Monaco, Baresi accrued a cummulative suspension and the Rossoneri needed a stand-in.
+Booked in that same semi against Monaco, Baresi accrued a cumulative suspension and the Rossoneri needed a stand-in.

 Luckily they had Paolo Maldini in reserve so it was no dramas all round.

-With a makeshift back-four facing up against Romario, Stoichkov and Bakero, Milan thrashed them 4-0.
+With a makeshift back-four facing up against Romario, Stoichkov and Bakero, Milan thrashed Barcelona 4-0.
 As you do.

 3 Roy Keane, Man United v Bayern Munich (1999)